bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Functions: the killer JavaScript feature we never talk about.</em>hackernoon.com</a><a href="https://hackernoon.com/effective-functional-javascript-first-class-and-higher-order-functions-713fde8df50a" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.lullabot.com/articles/higher-order-functions-in-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.lullabot.com/articles/higher-order-functions-in-javascript"><strong>Higher Order Functions in JavaScript</strong><br />
-<em>Higher-order functions can be intimidating at first, but they’re not that hard to learn.
+<em>Higher-order functions can be intimidating at first, but they're not that hard to learn.
 A higher-order function is…</em>www.lullabot.com</a><a href="https://www.lullabot.com/articles/higher-order-functions-in-javascript" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="http://javascriptissexy.com/tag/higher-order-functions/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://javascriptissexy.com/tag/higher-order-functions/"><strong>Higher-order Functions - JavaScript Is Sexy</strong><br />
 <em>In JavaScript, functions are first-class objects; that is, functions are of the type Object and they can be used in a…</em>javascriptissexy.com</a><a href="http://javascriptissexy.com/tag/higher-order-functions/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://derickbailey.com/2015/10/21/fun-with-higher-order-functions-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://derickbailey.com/2015/10/21/fun-with-higher-order-functions-in-javascript/"><strong>Fun With Higher Order Functions In JavaScript</strong><br />
-<em>JavaScript is often referred to as a language with functional programming capabilities because of it’s "higher order…</em>derickbailey.com</a><a href="https://derickbailey.com/2015/10/21/fun-with-higher-order-functions-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>JavaScript is often referred to as a language with functional programming capabilities because of it's "higher order…</em>derickbailey.com</a><a href="https://derickbailey.com/2015/10/21/fun-with-higher-order-functions-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://github.com/pedroapfilho/high-order-functions" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/pedroapfilho/high-order-functions"><strong>pedroapfilho/array-methods</strong><br />
 <em>Just a reminder on how to use array methods.
 Contribute to pedroapfilho/array-methods development by creating an…</em>github.com</a><a href="https://github.com/pedroapfilho/high-order-functions" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>